1980 World Series: Game 5

-Played in the afternoon sun and shadows, pivotal Game Five was scoreless through the first three innings.
-In top of the fourth, Pete Rose laced a line drive off starter Larry Gura, but was thrown out by second baseman Frank White.
+Played in the sun and shadows on Sunday afternoon, pivotal Game Five was scoreless through three innings.
+In the top of the fourth, Pete Rose laced a line drive off starter Larry Gura, but was thrown out by second baseman Frank White.
 Bake McBride dragged a bunt to Gura, but first baseman Willie Aikens' foot was not on the base.
 On a 2–2 count, Mike Schmidt homered to center to put the Phillies up 2–0.
 Greg Luzinski grounded out to third and Keith Moreland popped out to third.

 In the bottom of the fifth, U L Washington singled to center, and Willie Wilson hit a grounder between shortstop and third that was an infield single.
 After a sacrifice bunt from White that nearly went for a hit, George Brett's RBI groundout to second off Marty Bystrom cut the Phillies' lead to 2–1.
 Aikens walked, but Hal McRae flew out to the base of the right field foul pole to strand Wilson at third.

 In the Kansas City sixth, red-hot Amos Otis tied the game with a leadoff home run to left.
 After solid singles by Clint Hurdle and Darrell Porter put runners on the corners with no outs, Bystrom was relieved by Ron Reed, who allowed a sacrifice fly to left by Washington which put the Royals up 3–2.
 Wilson doubled to right, but Porter was thrown out at home by Manny Trillo's relay, and White fouled out to third.

 In the top of the seventh, Schmidt flew out to right, and Luzinski walked.
 Smith came in to run and Moreland singled, ending Gura's day.
 Closer Dan Quisenberry induced fielder's choice groundouts by Maddox and Trillo to end the threat.
 In the bottom half against closer Tug McGraw, Brett and Aikens struck out swinging, then McRae doubled to left.
 Otis was intentionally walked, and José Cardenal batted for Hurdle, but flew out to center on the first pitch.